Thursday, 7 February 2019

-I think this sentence covers the production process under ecosocialism neatly.
+I think this phrase covers the production process under ecosocialism neatly.
 The ‘freely associated labour’ bit refers to the absence of surplus value, profit for capital.

 In Green Party circles you hear a lot about sustainability, or sustainable production, but we ecosocialists prefer the word sufficiency, or sufficient production.
 Only as much as is needed will be produced, and no more.
 It should go without saying that the production process will be in balance with nature too.

 Democracy in an ecosocialist society will devolve all decisions down to the lowest possible level.
 A series of assemblies, local, town, regional and at least at first, national.
 The assemblies will be freely elected and each assembly will be subject to recall from the level below, and assembly members should serve only one term.
 Eventually, the central state will be dissolved.